orassayag/elasticsearch-logstash-kibana-learning/README.md

-# Project
+# Elasticsearch, LogStash, Kibana Learning

-Stuff to help learning ELK in the future with some examples from other GitHub projects and some useful links.
+Stuff to help learning Elasticsearch, LogStash, Kibana, in the future with some examples from other GitHub projects and some useful links.

 ## Author